 I’ve been wanting to make homemade bubble solutions for a few summers now, and I finally remembered to pick some glycerin up from the drug store so I would have all the ingredients.
-Making your own bubbles is more expensive than buying a big container from the dollar store, but it makes bubbles that are much sturdier than ones you get from dollar store bubble solution.
-Plus, you can customize your homemade bubbles with whatever scent you would like!
+Making your own bubbles is a bit more expensive than buying a big container from the dollar store, but it makes bubbles that are much sturdier than ones you get from dollar store bubble solution.
+Plus, you can customize your homemade scented bubbles with whatever scent you would like!

 Watch this short video to see how to make your own scented bubbles at home!
 I publish two new videos each week, so subscribe to my YouTube channel to catch up on all the fun.